renmaiv/renmaiv/README.md

 - SVG/GSAP
 - Smart UI microinteractions
 - Production-ready tools
-- All sorts of things, to be honest (HGNNs, maps, xAI)
+- All sorts of things, to be honest

 Revitalising in 2026: